 Are you ready to complete the employment page of your tax return?
 Are you confused by which boxes you need to fill out and what words like ‘close company’ or ‘office holder’ mean?
 Then look no further!
-In this guide, you’ll find out how to fill in the employment section whether you were full-time employed, part-time or on a casual basis.
+In this guide, you’ll find out how to fill in the employment section whether you were full-time employed, part-time or working on a casual basis.
+And, I’ll explain how to claim extra employment expenses on your tax return.

 Updated 17 September 2021